danopdev/VideoStab/README.md

 ## Stabilisation

-Using the trajectory, for each axe (X, Y, rotations) it will apply one of this algorithms:
+Using the trajectory, for each axe (X, Y, rotation) it will apply one of this algorithms:
 * none: keep values unchanged
 * reverse: tries to apply the reverse changes to put the frame in the same "position" as the first one
 * moving average: it will smooth the changes